makrai/notes/subramanian18-spine-sparse-embed-aaai.md

 ## Hyperparameter tuning

-* We tune our hyperparameters using the automatic metric to evaluate topic coherence discussed in Lau+ (2014).
-The metric
+* We tune our hyperparameters using the automatic metric to evaluate topic coherence discussed in Lau+ (2014)
   * aims to maximize coherence among different dimensions
   * correlate positively with human evaluation
   * Faruqui+ (2015) select hyperparameters based on word similarity